panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 But you can easily make further improvements.

-For example, if you want to protect yourself from dequeuing or picking the head of an empty queue, then you can easily add the corresponding verifications:
+For example, if you want to protect yourself from dequeuing or picking the head of an empty queue, then you can add the verification for emptiness:

 ```javascript{13,21,24-29}
 class Queue {